BhavyeMathur/goopylib-v1/README.md

 * Added functions for finding Bezier Curves, Bernstein Polynomials, & 'nCk' (combinations) to create better curves
 * Added Open & Closed Uniform B-Spline curve functions
 * Added a Rational Bezier Curve Function for weighted Curves

+* Fixed Bug with Polygon drawing outline even though the width is specified to be 0

 #### 6.11.0 to 6.11.10 - 3rd July 2020